Carola Neher: Biography

 While in Berlin, she practiced boxing with Turkish trainer and prizefighter Sabri Mahir at his studio, which opened to women (including Vicki Baum and Marlene Dietrich) in the 1920s.
 Posing for a photograph opposite Mahir and equipped with boxing gloves and a maillot, she asserted herself as a "New Woman", challenging traditional gender categories.

 In 1932 she married Anatol Becker, a German-speaking engineer and Communist from Bessarabia (now part of Romania).
 The couple left Germany in spring 1933 after Adolf Hitler's ascension to power in January, and emigrated to Prague, where Neher worked at the New German Theater, but went on to the Soviet Union in 1934.
-In Moscow, she met other German leftist exiles such as Gustav von Wangenheim with whom he worked at his cabaret Kolonne Links and Erwin Piscator, with whom she worked training German exiles for theatre roles.
+In Moscow, she met other German leftist exiles such as Gustav von Wangenheim with whom she worked at his cabaret Kolonne Links and Erwin Piscator, with whom she worked training German exiles for theatre roles.
 She also associated with other German exiles, such as the doctor-playwright Friedrich Wolf, and arranged a reading of Brecht's work when he visited Moscow in 1935.

 In 1936, during the Great Purge, Wangenheim denounced Neher and Becker as Trotskyites.
 Neher was arrested after Becker on 25 July 1936.
 When Brecht found out that Neher had been arrested, he wrote letters to German leftists whom he hoped were close enough to Moscow to intervene on her behalf, such as Lion Feuchtwanger, who would later publish an enthusiastic account of his meeting with Stalin.
 There is however no record that Feuchtwanger was able to confirm her fate.
 Brecht's response was to revise the poem that he had written in Neher's honor in 1930 to add another verse that begins, in English translation, "Now I hear you are in prison/The letters that I wrote on your behalf/ Remain unanswered."
 Becker was executed in 1937, while Neher was sentenced to ten years in prison and sent to the prison for political convicts in Oryol.

 She is mentioned in the memoirs both of Yevgenia Ginzburg (as Carola Henschke) and Margarete Buber-Neumann.
 Buber-Neumann, whom the Soviets included in a prisoner exchange with the Nazis, as part of the NKVD-Gestapo cooperation initiated by Ribbentrop-Molotov Pact, sent to Moscow on her transit to Germany where she met Neher in Butyrka prison.
 Buber was transferred to Germany and spent the rest of the war in Ravensbrück Concentration Camp, but Neher, who had been in Soviet custody since 1936, was returned to the Oryol prison.

 As the German army approached Oryol in October 1941, she was transferred to NKVD Prison No. 2 near Orenburg, where she died of typhus on 26 June 1942, aged 41.
 Neher (prisoner number 59783) was buried in an unmarked mass grave.
 Her son, Georg (born in December 1934), became a music teacher and only found out about his parents' identity in 1975, after the Soviet Union exonerated them.